Cheng0315/portfolio-project/README.md

 ## LICENSE

-Ichiban-Fresno is licensed under the MIT license (https://opensource.org/licenses/MIT).
+This project is licensed under the MIT license (https://opensource.org/licenses/MIT).